thingsdb/ThingsDocs/source/index.html.md

 Queries to ThingsDB can be used to manage [nodes](#node-api), [ThingsDB](#thingsdb-api) or to query [collections](#collection-api).

-ThingsDB will respond with the last statement result, or, when `all` is set to `true`, an array containing the results for each statement.
+ThingsDB will respond with the last statement result.
 In case a statement fails, the other statements are not processed and an [error](#errors) is returned.
-Changes made are synchronized, even when an error has ocurred.
+Changes will be synchronized to all nodes and optionally to watchers, even when an error has ocurred.

 A query request has one required field *query*, and some other optionals: